 Recognizing The Stages Of Depression: What You Need To Know

 See if this rings a bell.
 Your alarm goes off, and you wake up, but you do not have the energy to get out of bed.
 Eventually, you will yourself to get up—maybe after hitting snooze on the alarm a dozen times—and it is all you can do to get dressed and head to work.
 Throughout the day, you feel irritable.
 Every little thing that happens feels like a big deal.
 You have trouble concentrating, which makes simple decisions difficult.
 Even the things you typically enjoy do not bring you happiness.
 After a long day of struggling, you feel experience feelings of low self-esteem and confidence and wonder why you are the way you are.
 If any part of that feels familiar to you, then you may be showing signs of depression.
-In this article, we define depression and provide a description of the different types of depressive disorder to help expand the knowledge and understanding of this serious mental health disorder.
+In this article, we define depression and provide a description of the different types of depressive disorder and the stages of depression to help expand the knowledge and understanding of this serious mental health disorder and what treatment options are available.

 Getty/AnnaStills